 Re-establishing a native food source

-Dactylanthus produces huge volumes of nectar and is thought to be an important energy source for our native bats and birds.
+Dactylanthus produces huge volumes of nectar and is thought to be an important energy source for our native bats, birds and insects.
 It once grew throughout New Zealand forests but is now a threatened species.
-Possums are the main threat to Dactylanthus along with rats and pigs.
+Possums are the main threat to dactylanthus along with rats and pigs.

 Timelapse videos showing the growth of dactylanthus

 Dactylanthus buds opening